S&P Asia 50

-The S&P Asia 50 Index is a stock index of Asian stocks that is a part of the S&P Global 1200.
+The S&P Asia 50 Index is a stock index of Asian blue chip stocks that is a part of the S&P Global 1200.
 The index includes companies listed on the stock exchanges in Hong Kong, South Korea, Singapore, and Taiwan.
 This index has an exchange-traded fund (ETF) in the United States and in Australia.

 Constituents

-As of September 2019, the constituent companies of the S&P Asia 50 Index are:
+As of September 2019, the constituent companies are: